 At this time, there is no requirement to wearing a face covering in outdoor situations where physical distancing is possible.
 However, we continue to encourage a non-medical mask or face covering as an additional layer of precaution in all situations where physical distancing may be difficult.
 If you choose to wait in line without a mask, please ensure that you will be able to put your mask on safely prior to entering the establishment.
-This means ensuring your mask is clean and try, cleaning your hands before putting on your mask, and ensuring it fits securely over your nose, mouth, and chin.
+This means ensuring your mask is clean and dry, hands are clean before putting on your mask, and ensuring it fits securely over your nose, mouth, and chin.

 How is this being enforced?

-- while actively engaging in an athletic or fitness activity including water-based activities.
+- while actively engaging in an athletic or fitness activity including water-based activities

-Ensure you wash your hands using soap and water or an alcohol-based hand sanitizer before and after removing your mask or face covering.
+Please ensure you wash your hands using soap and water or an alcohol-based hand sanitizer before and after removing your mask or face covering.

 When participating in indoor physical activity/exercise, face coverings should be used by patrons and staff, as frequently as can be tolerated.
 If an activity or exertion level does not allow for a face covering, members of the public are permitted to remove their face covering temporarily, but should put it on again when the strenuous activity is complete (for example: when stretching, travelling through shared space).